-Testosterone by definition is an organic compound, primary male sex hormone, and an anabolic steroid.
-It is mainly produced in testicles by Leydig cells (♂) and also in small amount by adrenal cortex (♂/♀), ovaries (♀) and placenta (♀).
-Testosterone plays the leading role in the development of male reproductive organs like testicles and prostate.
-It is also responsible for secondary sexual characteristics stimulation (building muscles, bone mass, growth of facial, pubic and body hair, deepening of the voice) - literally turns boys into men. 🙂
+Testosterone, by definition, is an organic compound, the primary male sex hormone, and an anabolic steroid.
+It is mainly produced in testicles by Leydig cells (♂) and also in small amounts by the adrenal cortex (♂/♀), ovaries (♀), and placenta (♀).
+Testosterone plays the leading role in the development of male reproductive organs like the testicles and prostate.
+It is also responsible for secondary sexual characteristics stimulation (building muscles, bone mass, growth of facial, pubic, and body hair, and deepening of the voice) — it literally turns boys into men. 🙂

-Free testosterone (FT) is a fraction of total testosterone (TT), which is not bound with any of transport protein (Albumin or SHGB).
-It is easily available for cells.
-FT measurements should be done, when the TT test gives doubtful results.
-The test does not give diagnostic value while fluctuations of SHBG level are too high.
+Free testosterone (FT) is a fraction of total testosterone (TT), which is not bound with any of the transport proteins (Albumin or SHBG).
+It is readily available for cells.
+FT measurements should be done when the TT test gives doubtful results.
+The test does not provide diagnostic value while fluctuations of SHBG level are too high.

 Normal free testosterone levels:

-- for males: 50-210 ng/L (174-792 pmol/L)
+- For males: 50-210 ng/L (174-792 pmol/L); and

-- for females: <8,5 ng/L (<29,5pmol/L)
+- For females: <8.5 ng/L (<29.5pmol/L).

-Testosterone that is bioavailable is more readily able to enter your cells and be used by your body — that's why this parameter is essential.
+Bioavailable testosterone is more readily able to enter your cells and be used by your body — that's why this parameter is essential.
 It refers to the sum of free testosterone and albumin-bound testosterone.

 Bioavailable testosterone = free testosterone + albumnin-bound testosterone

-Check your free testosterone levels using our Calculator!
+Check your free testosterone levels using our calculator!

 Testosterone levels may vary for many reasons.
 Usually, they drop and stay at a low volume.
 Less often, they grow too high.
 While this hormone is out of balance, health problems may occur.
-If you have any of the problems mentioned in the paragraph below, ask your doctor about checking your testosterone levels.
+If you have any of the issues mentioned in the section below, ask your doctor about checking your testosterone levels.
 You can get treatment to fix hormone problems.

 are listed in the table below:

 19 years and up

 Low testosterone levels might cause a variety of symptoms in males, like:

-- decreased sex drive
+- Decreased sex drive;

-- low sperm count
+- Low sperm count;

-- enlarged male breasts (Gynecomastia)
+- Enlarged male breasts (gynecomastia);

-- body hair loss
+- Body hair loss;

-- feelings of depression
+- Feelings of depression.

-Some of medicaments (androgens and steroids) may decrease a concentration of testosterone.
-Some may increase it:
+Some medicaments (androgens and steroids) may decrease the concentration of testosterone.

-- steroids (testosterone level can fall rapidly after stopping them)
+- Steroids (testosterone level can fall rapidly after stopping them);

 How to increase testosterone levels?